 If you have a successful novel or novel series, whether self-published or traditional, and you’re thinking of adapting it for the screen, now is the time to explore the option.
 Authors should always be on the hunt for new revenue streams, and a screenplay option or sale is a great way to build on your book’s success.

 I hope this addressed some of your interest in screenplay ghostwriters.
 If you have any questions or comments, please feel free to leave them below.

 Your Free “How To Hire A Ghostwriter” eBook

-I so adamantly believe that knowing how to conduct a ghostwriting interview is a bedrock of success that I wrote a book about it.
+I believe that knowing how to conduct a proper ghostwriting interview is the bedrock of success for you and your project.